Our

 Projects

-ETFuels produces methanol using three feedstocks – renewable electricity, water, and CO2.
+ETFuels produces e-fuels using three feedstocks – renewable electricity, water, and CO2.
 We generate our own renewable energy and use this to split water into “green” hydrogen and oxygen in an electrolyser.
 This hydrogen is then combined with CO2 from a third party source in a methanol synthesis facility to produce methanol.
-The methanol is liquid at room temperature, and can be stored and transported to the customer at the nearest port.
+The methanol is liquid at room temperature, and can be stored and transported to our customers.

-ETFuels develops, builds, owns and operates the entirety of the operation, with the exception of the CO2 capture which we either manage in house or procure CO2 from third parties.
-The process works as follows:
+ETFuels develops, builds, owns and operates the entirety of the operation, with the exception of the CO2 which we procure CO2 from third parties

 Case